-Answer: Any personal use of state provided Internet access must be both brief and infrequent.
-Extensive personal use of state provided Internet access is not permitted.
+Answer: Any personal use of state provided Internet access must be both brief and infrequent and meet all the conditions in the de minis use rule.
+(WAC 292-110-010(3)(a)) Extensive personal use of state provided Internet access is not permitted.
 In addition, your agency may have more stringent policies regarding personal use of the Internet, so please review them before using the Internet.
 The following examples address uses of the Internet: